25+ Best Things to Do in New York City

 #13 Wander Around Greenwich Village

 Greenwich Village often ranks high among the best places to live in New York, so here’s an idea if you still haven’t picked a neighborhood to move to.
-Nonetheless, it’s not that affordable.
+Nonetheless, it’s not that affordable for house-hunting.
 Truth be told, the cost of living in New York is generally quite high, but even so, this is one of the most expensive districts.
 But you don’t have to live there to enjoy all its beauties.
 So, make sure you head to this charming neighborhood and explore every corner if possible – it’s worth it.

 Stop by Smalls Jazz Club

 There are quite a few excellent bars and cafés to stop by in Greenwich Village, but Smalls Jazz Club is probably one of the stellar places to go.
 You won’t have to pay much to enjoy lovely jam sessions and listen to live jazz bands here.
 Just pick a day.
 In addition to great music, you can also enjoy a variety of wines, beers, and cocktails.

 #14 Take a Walk Around Washington Square Park

 While in Greenwich Village, it would be a shame not to visit one of the most popular NYC parks, also known as a hub for cultural activity.
 This is a symbolic heart of the neighborhood, but it’s quite popular among those from other districts, too.
 If you’re moving for a relationship, you can spend a lovely day with your loved one.
 If you’re single, you won’t feel so lonely (like you could feel lonely anywhere in NYC), as the nightlife is quite vibrant, too.
 Or if you are moving with your dog you can take them for a walk.
 There’s something for everyone.

 Save the Date for Movie Night Under the Arch